SenseLogic/PENDOWN/README.md

 $$$^~00f\ This text has been deleted.$$$
 ```

-Custom tags are parsed in their definition order and before predefined tags.
+Tags are identified in their definition order and before predefined tags.

 A tag without definition is removed.